- In 2023, 110 million Chinese tourists will spend USD $170 billion while traveling abroad.

 1. Overcoming the language barrier: deliver service excellence and welcome your Chinese customers in Mandarin

 Affluent Chinese shoppers prefer buying luxury items abroad because they are unsatisfied with the poor customer experience that they receive at home.
-Luxury brands should thus pay a particular attention to delivering an impeccable experience to their Chinese visitors.
+Luxury brands should thus pay particular attention to delivering an impeccable experience to their Chinese visitors.

 2. Offering seamless payment options